nesfit/bonnet-ics-library/imadics/source/IcsMonitor/Readme.md

 IcsMonitor  Build-Profile -i 0 -m centroids -p modbus -t 00:00:10 -c 30 -w .\data\modbus\profiles\factory-assembler-10s.profile.zip
 ```

-Built profile is stored in the profile file and can be used to detect anomalies.
-It is possible to print the configuration of profile file by the following command:
+The built profile is stored in the profile file and can be used to detect anomalies.
+It is possible to print the configuration of the profile file by the following command:

 ```
 IcsMonitor show-profile  -p "profiles\6RTU_with_operate.profile.zip"